Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 Remember what Sean Parker (founder of Napster) said in The Social Network when asked about ads: “Ads aren’t cool; it’s like you’re throwing the best party on campus and someone’s saying it’s gotta be over by 11.
 This is no time to take your chips down.
 A million dollars isn’t cool.
 You know what’s cool?”, adding ““A billion dollars.
 And that’s where you’re headed: a billion-dollar valuation.
 Unless you take bad advice.”

-It got so bad that they even had an ad called Punch The Monkey, which invited players to click on an animated monkey only to be redirected to credit cards and other offerings if they wanted to qualify for the price.
+It got so bad that they even had an ad called Punch The Monkey, which invited players to click on an animated monkey only to be redirected to credit cards and other offerings.

 On top of that, the product lacked almost any sense of strategic direction.
 In an interview with The Guardian, Sean Percival (Myspace’s Head of Marketing from 2009 to 2011) said the following: